CDOrtona/Image_Inpainting/README.md

 ## Future Implementations

-* Higher order non linear anisotropic PDE in order to have a weighted diffusion along the edges.
+* Higher order non linear anisotropic PDE in order to have a weighted, edge preserving diffusion along the edges.

+## License

+Distributed under the MIT License.
+See LICENSE.txt for more information.